pyeventsourcing/eventsourcing/README.md

 It is common for the state of a software application state to be distributed or partitioned across a set of entities or "models".
-Therefore, this library provides mechanisms useful in such an application that is event soured: a style for coding entity behaviours to instantiate and publishe domain events; and a way for the domain events of an entity to be stored and replayed to obtain the state of the entity on demand.
+Therefore, this library provides mechanisms useful in an event sourced application: a style for coding entity behaviours to instantiate and publish domain events; and a way for the domain events of an entity to be stored and replayed to obtain the state of the entity on demand.

 This document highlights the main features of the library, provides instructions for installing the package, includes a detailed example of usage, describes the design of the software, and has some background information about the project.